Wilfred/difftastic/README.md

 does not generate patches that you can apply later.
 Use `diff` if you need a patch.

+(Patch files are also line-oriented, which is too limited for difftastic.
+Difftastic might find additions and removals on the same line, and it tracks the relationship between line numbers in the old and new file.)

 Merging.
 AST merging is a hard problem that difftastic does not address.